 1. Students Want an Orientation to the Universe

-In absence of a relationship to the big questions of life – where did I come from, who am I, why do I exist, and where do I go after I die – students assume that the goal of life is to achieve, prove one’s worth, and live a successful and comfortable life.
+In absence of a relationship to the biggest questions of existence – where did I come from, who am I, why do I exist, and where do I go after I die – students assume that the goal of life is to achieve, prove one’s worth, and live a successful and comfortable life.
 By contrast, at the beginning of World Religions, I laid out the Wisdom playing field, which describes a greater purpose of existence, the obstacles, and what to do.
 Students hunger for this kind of orientation that speaks to them in their lives

 2. Spiritual Practices as Experiential Learning